mrcrilly/mrcrilly.github.io/content/blog/moq-and-gotests.md

 Nothing magical here.
 Just returning some static information.
 Obviously a real implementation would use a database or some other data store.
 We're just going to work with static information.

+## Moq
+Let's now look at what Moq can do for us using the Moq CLI tool directly, but also using the `//go:generate` directive we saw above.

+If we invoke Moq directly, like so: `moq -out user_mocks.go . userProfile` we will get a big file called `user_mocks.go` containing, as you might have asked, a mocking "framework" for our `userProfile` interface.